This is an interesting question. The short answer is no, the longer answer is much more complex.

 I think it’s important to use other search engines besides Google occasionally as I write about here: Google vs. Bing: Bing 2, Google 0

-Back to SEO: SEO (Search Engine Optimization) is the process of optimizing your website and web-pages for Google and other search engines.
+On Page or On Site SEO (Search Engine Optimization) is the process of optimizing your website and web-pages for Google and other search engines.
 I go into great detail on how to do this in my SEO Brain Dump which you can get for yourself.

-But in 2019 is this even necessary?
+But in 2019 is On Page or On Site SEO even necessary?